All Episodes

 And to put this in real perspective, you need a billboard with a smiling Jimmy Carter that says, Miss Me Yet.

-I mean, when you put a picture of a smiling Jimmy Carter, the absolute worst president in this, well, last hundred fifty years.
+I mean, when you put a picture of a smiling Jimmy Carter, the absolute worst president in this, well, last 150 years, and hey, I have a billboard campaign that might indicate we prefer him to Obama.

 I mean, that would be a tremendous insult.

-Secretary Napolitano, speaking to labor leaders, declared that from this day forward, no one in the Obama administration or those seeking favors or mercy from the administration shall use the phrase gulf oil spill.
+Secretary Napolitano, speaking to labor leaders, declared that from this day forward, no one in the Obama administration or those seeking favors or mercy from the administration shall use the phrase Gulf oil spill.

-It will now be referred to as the BP caused disaster.
+It will now be referred to as the BP-caused disaster.

-Official language requirements, use inside the administration from Janet Napolitano, no longer the Gulf oil spill.
+Official language, requirements, use inside the administration from Janet Napolitano, no longer the Gulf oil spill.

-It is the BP caused disaster.
+It is the BP-caused disaster.

 Along those same, you think I'm kidding?

-Along those same lines, it can no longer be said by administration officials, the press office or the media that the president went to play golf.
+Along those same lines, it can no longer be said by administration officials, the press office, or the media that the president went to play golf.

 The president no longer plays golf.